-|Building a community of peace one person, one family, one home at a time is our mission.
-We strive to do this by providing safe, caring and confidential shelter, advocacy and support for victims of domestic violence and sexual assault and to reduce the incidents of abuse through prevention education.
+|The DOVE Center's mission is to build a community of peace one person, one family, and one home at a time.
+We strive to do this by providing safe, caring and confidential shelter and advocacy and support for victims of domestic violence and sexual assault and reducing the incidents of abuse through prevention education.

 Copyright © Dove Center